Dj0nny/Rest-PHP-API/README.md

 4. The access methods and the converion into the JSON format:
     1. The reading of all data
     2. The insert of a data
-    3. Searching a data by ID
+    3. Searching a data by ID and by city